-The Public Hearing is an opportunity for your views to be heard.
-No person should feel discouraged, intimated or be prevented from presenting their view.
+The Public Hearing is an opportunity for residents to have their views heard.
+No person should feel discouraged, intimated or be prevented from presenting their opinions.
 Decorum must be maintained at all times.
-Inappropriate language, outbursts, criticisms, or generalizations aimed at an individual or group will not be tolerated.
+Inappropriate language, outbursts, criticisms, or generalisations aimed at an individual or group will not be tolerated.

 Any written materials and submissions considered by Council at the hearing will be available for review by the public during the hearing, and anyone wishing to comment on the content of those materials or submissions may do so.

-You may voice your concerns, support, or opposition when the Chair calls for representations from Members of the Gallery.
+Residents may voice their concerns, support, or opposition when the Chair calls for representations from Members of the Gallery.
 The Chair will determine the order of speakers.

 Members of the public will be asked to provide their name and address for the record of the public hearing.
-If an individual is speaking on behalf of another person or organization, they will be asked to identify the name of that person or organization and confirm that they have appropriate authorization to speak on their behalf.
+If an individual is speaking on behalf of another person or organisation, they will be asked to identify the name of that person or organization and confirm that they have appropriate authorisation to speak on their behalf.

-- The Chair may implement a Speakers’ List where you may register your name in advance of the hearing.
+- The Chair may implement a Speakers’ List where members of the public may register their name in advance of the hearing.